Z3NTL3/cursed-objects/README.md

 ### Upcoming update
 Into an new project called Cursed Spirits, the older one Cursed Objects will receive an power spike enhancement.

 Cursed Spirit will be at least 10 times more powerful than Cursed Objects.
-It will be published into ``Pix4Devs/CursedSpirits`` between date 21-08-2023 - 22-08-2023
+It will be published into ``Pix4Devs/CursedSpirits``

+Release: ``After 100 stars``
 ### Proofs
 ``Single machine 1 GBPS and public proxies``
 <img src="https://media.discordapp.net/attachments/935123716617146369/1141780704460550195/image.png?width=1032&height=669">